Thursday, August 13, 2009

 I’m on my way back from my 5th trip to Caracas and feel removed enough from U.S. culture to make some superficial generalizations.
 Namely, that we gringos are so awkward.
 I asked for soda water with a lime and this caused the stewardess to get all “uhh!!
 I’m going to have to—look—uhh! for that...later..uh!”

-Alternatively, the Venezolana approach might have been to say No hay before flashing a deadpan upside down smirk (like a frown + smirk: frirk).
+Alternatively, the Venezolana approach might have been to say no hay before flashing a deadpan upside down smirk (like a frown + smirk: frirk).
 The frirk no hay combo is deceptively simple but roughly translates to:

 ’cho-cuiao-co-ua-vaiii